 - First pour half the coconut milk into a heated wok until it bubbles around the edges.

 - Next stir in the curry paste and cook for 2 minutes to bring out the flavor.
 Then toss in the fish and coat well.

 - Then mix the remaining coconut milk with the stock, fish sauce and sugar.
 Add to the wok.

-- Finally, mix in the lime leaves, peas, cilantro, and chilis and simmer for ten minutes.
+- Finally, mix in the lime leaves, peas, cilantro, and chilies and simmer for ten minutes.

 Make sure you have all of your ingredients prepped and close by so you don’t overcook anything while getting together your next set of ingredients.
 Also, you can make your own thinner and less fatty version of coconut milk by blending coconut meat with water in a blender and then filtering out the solids.
 This works best with younger moister coconut meat.

 Thai Cooking Recipe for Coconut Rice

 Get this started right before starting your curry.
 This way, they will be ready at about the same time.
 Cook 1 cup of jasmine rice in 1 cup of coconut milk and 1 cup of water with 1/2 tsp. of salt for 15 minutes.
 If you are using thinner homemade coconut milk you can use two cups of coconut milk and leave out the water.